Constraints on dark matter with future MeV gamma-ray telescopes: Instrument Details

 \subsection{AdEPT}

-AdEPT (the Advanced Energetic Pair Telescope) is a pair-production telescope covering the energy range of 5 to 200 MeV.
+AdEPT is a pair-production telescope covering the energy range of 5--200 MeV.
 The effective area at each energy is detailed in \cite{HUNTER201418}; this paper also gives an energy resolution of 30\% FWHM at 70 MeV.
 For our calculations, we assumed that the instrument will have this energy resolution throughout its energy range.
 An overview of AdEPT is given by \cite{HUNTER201418}.